 War Child Canada is also raising awareness amongst community members on the right to education and the importance of continuing education for the children who have been displaced.
 A particular emphasis is put on the rights of the girl child.
 This is communicated through public service announcements and radio panels in the refugee settlements.

 As a registered law firm in Northern Uganda, War Child Canada has been working to address the lack of legal protection for women and children survivors of SGBV and to curb the prevalence of perpetrators’ impunity since 2007.
-Services include: legal counseling/advice or referrals, in person or through a toll-free legal hotline; alternate dispute resolution (mediation); court representation in civil or criminal cases and transportation support for clients travelling to one of War Child Canada’s three legal clinics.
+Services include: legal counseling/advice or referrals, in person or through a toll-free legal hotline; alternate dispute resolution (mediation); and court representation in civil or criminal cases.
+War Child Canada is also working with South Sudanese refugees and host communities in Adjumani to provide an emergency protection program which includes the provision of legal aid, referrals to life saving services and reducing the risk of SGBV.
 In 2014 alone, 681 SGBV cases were handled through provision of free legal aid services.

 War Child Canada is also working to strengthen the capacity of legal aid service providers across northern Uganda.
 In partnership with the Legal Aid Service Providers Network, War Child Canada has developed an information management system tailored to the needs of Ugandan law firms to streamline case management, boost networking and referrals between organizations and to allow for more robust data collection on human rights abuses.